piecesnbits/multisend/README.md

 ### Configuration

 Add your private key in `.env.example` and rename the file to `.env`.
-Configure the recipient list and payment amount in index.js.
+Configure the recipient list, payment_amount and batch_size in index.js.

 ### Transfer payments